Muqaddas-786-Shehzadi/Muqaddas-786-Shehzadi/README.md

 ## Hi there 👋
 <h2 align="left">Hi 👋!
-My name is Muqaddas Shehzadi and I'm a Pessionate Developer , from Karachi pakistan </h2>
+My name is Muqaddas Shehzadi and I'm a Passionate Fronted Developer , from Karachi pakistan </h2>

 ###